Know Before You Come on Authbition

 3. We play The Whole Mind Game

 This part is improvisational, reflective, and conversational—not a debate or a test.
-If you’re curious to learn more about the framework itself, there’s a separate post that goes deeper into what The Whole Mind Game is and why it exists.
+It’s a game.
+If you’re curious to learn more about the framework itself, I have a separate post that goes deeper into The Whole Mind Game.

 4. We bring it back to everyday life